Indianapolis, Indiana, was placed under a tornado warning on Tuesday afternoon.

-A tornado was also spotted in Plainfield.
+A tornado was confirmed on the ground in Speedway.

 The Associated Press update: Volunteers flock to tornado-damaged SD town